 A four star overland adventure that focuses on two tiny landlocked African kingdoms - Lesotho and Swaziland.

 Guests are met and welcomed at 07H30 sharp at a location of their choice in Johannesburg.
 After taking care of a few formalities, your privately guided ’Tiny Kingdoms’ tour begins.
 We’ll immediately head off in a southerly direction, following the national N1 route and crossing the open Highveld Plains, a huge expanse of grassland that once teemed with wildlife.
 After crossing the Sand River, where in January 1852 Great Britain signed a treaty formally recognizing the South African Republic, the tour turns eastwards.
 The first highlight of your day is a visit to Aldam.
 After stopping for an early lunch we’ll take a game drive through the adjacent Willem Pretorius Nature Reserve.
-The central plains of Southern Africa were once home to vast herds of animals, in particular black wildebeest, springbok and quagga, a now-extinct sub-species of the common zebra.
-In the mid-1800’s, because of great demand for their skins in Europe, the sometimes comical-looking black wildebeest was almost hunted to extinction.
-By the late 1800’s, a few farmers had intervened, effectively saving the species, and today the largest herds may be seen in this 12,000-hectare protected area.
+The central plains of Southern Africa were once home to vast herds of animals, in particular, black wildebeest, springbok and quagga, a now-extinct sub-species of the common zebra.
+In the mid-1800s, because of the great demand for their skins in Europe, the sometimes comical-looking black wildebeest was almost hunted to extinction.
+By the late 1800s, a few farmers had intervened, effectively saving the species, and today the largest herds may be seen in this 12,000-hectare protected area.
 Other species you might encounter include eland, blesbok, springbok, white rhino and giraffe.
-The reserve also boasts 220 recorded species of birds, including martial eagle, blue crane, Orange River francolin, blue korhaan, ground woodpecker and melodious lark.
+The reserve also boasts 220 recorded species of birds, including the martial eagle, blue crane, Orange River Francolin, blue korhaan, ground woodpecker and melodious lark.
 After your game drive, we’ll make our way towards our luxury farm-style accommodations at Moolmanshoek.
 The remainder of your first day in South Africa is at leisure.

 The folks at Moolmanshoek are committed to sustainable tourism and, by extension, a renaissance of the eastern Free State.
 Your second relaxing day is dedicated to country pursuits.
 Horse riding is a popular activity and Moolmanshoek is home to two award-winning studs and more than 100 horses.
-Other activities include day walks and hiking trails, and game and night drives, where animals such as black wildebeest, zebra, springbok, blesbok, mountain reedbuck, steenbok, duiker, fallow deer, caracal, mongoose, meerkat, red hartebeest, eland, gemsbok, ostrich, porcupine, hare, spring hare and jackal might be seen.
+Other activities include day walks and hiking trails, and game and night drives, where animals such as black wildebeest, zebra, springbok, blesbok, mountain reedbuck, steenbok, duiker, fallow deer, caracal, mongoose, meerkat, red hartebeest, eland, gemsbok, ostrich, porcupine, hare, spring hare, and jackal might be seen.

 Note: Activities are not included in the price, and might require a minimum number.

 Today you’ll experience typical Sotho countryside.
-After a late breakfast we’ll make our way south to Ficksburg, where we’ll enter the landlocked country of Lesotho.
+After a late breakfast, we’ll make our way south to Ficksburg, where we’ll enter the landlocked country of Lesotho.
 Called ‘Basutoland’ until independence in 1966, the Sotho people emerged as a single polity under King Moshoeshoe when, in 1822, he and his followers settled in the Bhuta Bhute area after fleeing the Zulu king Shaka.
 The country is the only independent state in the world lying entirely above 1,000 meters above sea level.
 After entering the country at Ficksburg, we’ll join the main ‘ring road’ and turn north, traveling through a variety of country and tribal villages and subsistence farmland.

 On reaching Boribeng we’ll turn east towards the high mountains.
 The road winds its way through typical tribal countryside, gradually increasing in altitude and remoteness until we reach our ‘destination in the sky’ at Maliba Lodge.
 The lodge is located in a pristine national park and surrounded by mountains on all sides.
 During winter, these snow-capped mountains are a special treat indeed, as snow occurs only sporadically and for short periods of time in Southern Africa.